Get estimate

 Slack, a messaging app for teams, launched in August 2013.

-During the development of their game, Glitch, the development team needed a better way to communicate and collaborate.
-The existing tools were inadequate, so they created their own internal messaging system.
+During the development of their game Glitch, the development team needed a better way to communicate and collaborate.

-When Glitch failed, Butterfield noticed that the messaging tool they had built was incredibly effective and had potential as a standalone product.
-This led to the idea of Slack.
+When Glitch failed, Butterfield realized the messaging tool they had built was super effective and could be a standalone product.

 What is Product Discovery?